jessems/jessems.com/src/posts/2023-05-04-chatgpt-for-servicenow-developers/index.md

 This is a method on the `Object` prototype that can be used to create a new object with the same properties as an existing object.
 This method uses the `Class.create` method to create a new object and then loops through all properties on the input object, assigning each one to the corresponding property on the new object.
 Finally, the new object is returned.

 ## Summarizing code

+If you feed an entire script file into ChatGPT and ask it to summarize it for you, it does a prety good job.
+You can even ask it to simplify it by asking to explain it to you as if you were 5 years old.

 ### Prompt